agustinrabini/items-api-project/README.md

-## Go Items Api Project
+# Go Items Api Project

-# Porpose of the Repository
+## Porpose of the Repository

-This repository is meant to show you how I manage the development Go modules to solve bussines needs.
-In this case this Api represents the Items domain and all it functionabilties.
+This repository demonstrates how I develop Go modules to solve business needs.
+This API represents the Items domain and all its functionalities.

-# Implementations
+## Implementations

-Here you can find the implementation of Clean Architecture, CI/CD implementation, Databases implementation and querying, connection to internal (Apis) and external services such as Firebase.
-Other repositories implements other Google Cloud Services such as Google Api Places.
+In this repository, you will find implementations of:

+- Clean Architecture

+- CI/CD

+- Databases and querying

+- Connections to internal APIs

+- Connections to external services such as Firebase

+- Tests: Unit tests and Functional Tests

+Other repositories demonstrate the use of additional Google Cloud Services, such as the Google Places API.

+## The whole project

-The full project consists on 8 Api modules structured in a Microservices architecture.
-In this particular repo you cand find the solutions for Items domain.
+The full project consists of 8 API modules structured within a microservices architecture.
+In this particular repository, you will find the solutions for the Items domain.

-THe whole application is an own proyect that works as a e-commerce.
+This entire application is a personal project that functions as an e-commerce platform.